crashoverride777/swifty-receipt-validator/README.md

 Nevertheless its still better than not doing any validation at all.
 I will eventually try to update this helper to include guidlines/sample code to make it work with your own server.
 My knowledge about server code is very basic at the moment.

 https://www.raywenderlich.com/23266/in-app-purchases-in-ios-6-tutorial-consumables-and-receipt-validation

+## Default validation checks

+By default this helper will validate a receipt based on these checks

+- Fetching the app store receipt stored in the apps main bundle.
+If it fails 1st time it will try to request a new receipt, if it fails again receipt validation will fail.
+- Check for valid receipt status code
+- Check receipt send for verification exists in json response
+- Check receipt contains correct bundle id for app
+- Check receipt contains product id for app

 ## Requirements